 So, stop using social media for your promotional purposes immediately.
 Otherwise soon you will end up having a page with no social media engagement, as your fans will desert you quickly.

 Do not use, and do not allow anyone to use profanities on your social media page, even if jokingly.
-If you feel that a follower is showing an acceptable behavior or using unacceptable language, then immediately warn him.
+If you feel that a follower is showing an acceptable behaviour or using unacceptable language, then immediately warn him.
 If it continues this, then ban him from your page.
 Inappropriate language is a sure shot way to irritate and alienate followers and reduce social media engagement.

-Saying a simple thanks to people who like or share your profile, provide valuable feedback and help you in any other way is a great way to show that you appreciate their contribution.
+Saying a simple thanks to people who like or share your profile, provide valuable feedback, and help you in any other way is a great way to show that you appreciate their contribution.
 Nothing can be worse for your followers than doing something for your brand and not getting newly recognized and acknowledged for it.

-Read the comments that your followers post, and respond to their queries and concerns honestly.
+Read the comments that your followers post and respond to their queries and concerns honestly.
 Make this a regular habit.
 This is a great way to build up a relationship with your followers and encourage them to interact with you further.

 In conclusion it can be said that every social media profile has its different specialty and style.
 You need to adapt your approach accordingly.
 Social media marketing is an extremely powerful tool that you have in your hands today.
 Utilize it will and see the big difference is that it will make to the social media engagement you will get for your business.